AlessandroRossi87/GelatoPitone/README.md

 ### Manual Testing

+- All functions have been tested manually and have given the expected results.

 ### Known Bugs

 At the moment of deployment there were no known bugs.
 The deployed website was tested on Google Chrome and Safari.